gavinfielder/pft/README.md

 ### Test History Logging
 test\_history.csv is a CSV file of records composed of test number, test name, timestamp of last pass, timestamp of lass fail.
 Turning this option on means that the test history will be read on start, will be written on completion (unless `-W` is specified), and that the options `-p`, `-f`, `-o`, and their negatives can filter which tests are run.
 The Makefile option `TEST_OUTDATED_TIME` determines how much time passes before tests become 'outdated'.

-UPCOMING FEATURES:
-~~The PFT Makefile removes test\_history.csv whenever unit\_tests.c is strictly newer, as this feature only remains coherent when the test numbers do not change.
+The PFT Makefile removes test\_history.csv whenever unit\_tests.c is strictly newer, as this feature only remains coherent when the test numbers do not change.
 By default the enable-test and disable-test scripts, as they modify unit\_tests.c, will trigger such removal of test\_history.csv.

-There is an option in the makefile to disable the history removal behavior, as well as an option in each of these scripts to touch test\_history.csv to prevent the removal trigger. ~~
+There is an option in the makefile to disable the history removal behavior, as well as an option in each of these scripts to touch test\_history.csv to prevent the removal trigger.

+### Leaks Test (BETA)
+When this option is on, a leaks test command will run after all tests are completed.
+This disables fork mode.
+Leaks test will not run when any test segfaulted or otherwise terminated abnormally (as in this case leaks can come from PFT).
 ### Fork Mode
 By default, PFT calls ft\_printf only on forked child processes to improve stability.
 Turning this option off means that tests will run in a single process and a single thread.
 Timeout is not available when fork mode is off.
 ### Handle Signals